✨ Professional Resume Review | Get Yours Today | Certified Experts

 As you can see, this format has a skills summary highlighting your outstanding strengths and abilities, making you the best candidate.

-For example, you can talk about your extensive knowledge of handling customers, sales, and marketing.
+For example, you can discuss your extensive knowledge of handling customers, sales, and marketing.

 As a result, the hiring manager will know you have customer care and sales skills.